Jorbreezy/Fundamentals/README.md

-# Fundamentals of webdev
+# Project 1
-A project focused on learning the fundamentals of webdev.
+A project focused on learning the fundamentals of js and node.

-1. Javascript Fundamentals
-2. REST API Fundamentals
-3. GraphQL Fundamentals
-4. Typescript Fundamentals

 # Documentation